thoomson/AutoInstallWPinAWS/README.md

 ## Prepare your setup

 To use this script you need to install Python3 and pip3.
-Also you need a Linux machine to run it.
 * On debian/ubuntu : `apt-get install python3 pip3`
 * On centos : `yum install python3 pip3`

-I currently develop a new version with Windows support.
+You can also use it on Windows.

+After install Python3 and pip3, please install theses librairies : `boto3`, `paramiko` and `requests`.

 ## AWS Preparation